Harpocrates: Horus

 Inexpensive cast terracotta images of Harpocrates, suitable for house shrines, are found scattered throughout the Roman Empire.
 Thus Augustine of Hippo was aware of the iconic gesture of Harpocrates:

 And since in practically all the temples where Serapis and Isis were worshiped there was also a figure that seemed to enjoin silence by a finger pressed against its lips, Varro thinks this had the same meaning, that no mention should be made of their having been human beings.

-Martianus Capella, author of an allegorizing textbook that remained a standard through the Middle Ages recognized the image of the "boy with his finger pressed to his lips" but neglected to mention Harpocrates' name: "[Q]uidam redimitus puer ad os compresso digito salutari silentium commonebat".
-The boy was identified, however, as Cupid in glosses, a syncresis that had already resulted in the figure of Harpocratic Cupid.
+Martianus Capella, author of an allegorizing textbook that remained a standard through the Middle Ages recognized the image of the "boy with his finger pressed to his lips" but neglected to mention Harpocrates's name: "[Q]uidam redimitus puer ad os compresso digito salutari silentium commonebat".
+The boy was identified, however, as Cupid in glosses, a syncretism that had already resulted in the figure of Harpocratic Cupid.

 Plutarch wrote that Harpocrates was the second son of Isis and that he was born prematurely with lame legs.
 Horus the Child became the special protector of children and their mothers.
 As he was healed of a poisonous snake bite by Ra he became a symbol of hope in the gods looking after suffering humanity.

 Another solar cult, not directly connected with Harpocrates, was that of Sol Invictus "the Unconquered Sun".

 Amulet depicting the god Harpocrates.
 Egyptian faience, between 722 and 332 BC, Late Period of ancient Egypt.
 Museo Egizio, Turin.

 Bronze statuette of Harpocrates.
 Late Period, between 722 and 332 BC.
 Museo Egizio.
 Turin.

 Modern occultist uses

 Modern occultists display his image, loosely connected now with Hermetic gnosticism.
-Typically, "Harpocrates is the Babe in the Egg of Blue that sits upon the lotus flower in the Nile".
-He may be termed the 'god of silence' and said to represent the higher self and be the Holy Guardian Angel and more in similar vein, adapted from Aleister Crowley's often-reprinted Magick (Book 4).

 Many Discordians consider Harpo Marx to have been a contemporary avatar of Harpocrates.
 Because of this, Discordians often invoke Harpocrates as a trickster god or god of humor in addition to his classical attribution of god of silence.